Frequently asked questions

 How do I obtain a lab coat, and will I need one at the start of term?

-You will need a lab coat for dissection and physiology and pharmacology during Year 1 and 2.
+You will need a lab coat for classes in the dissection room and physiology and pharmacology laboratories during Years 1 and 2.

-Dissection will begin in essential skills weeks at the start of term.
+Practical anatomy classes will begin in Essential Skills weeks at the start of term.
 Lab coats are essential and you won't be able to attend the sessions without one.

 You will be provided with a lab coat at the beginning of Essential Skills.
 It will be your responsibility to look after the lab coat.
 If you lose your lab coat, you will have to pay for a replacement.